 There is sales, there is marketing, and then there is a whole host of service modules in Microsoft Dynamics 365.
-With Dynamics 365 Customer Service, Dynamics 365 Project Service Automation, and Dynamics 365 Field Service the platform covers all the services you need to cover your entire customer life cycle, starting with the sales, to order processing and culminating in after sales service.
+With Dynamics 365 Customer Service, Dynamics 365 Project Operations, and Dynamics 365 Field Service the platform encompasses all the services you need to cover your entire customer life cycle, starting with the sales, to order processing and culminating in after-sales service.

 The three apps differ in scope and are used by different departments at different stages in the customer life cycle:

-- Dynamics 365 Project Service Automation is a project management that supports project managers and team members in planning, staffing, executing and controlling projects over a prolonged period of time.
-(Project Service Automation will be known as Dynamics 365 Project Operations from October 2020).
+- Dynamics 365 Project Operations is a project management solution that supports project managers and team members in planning, staffing, executing and controlling projects over a prolonged period of time.

 - Dynamics 365 Field Service, on the other hand, is used to manage rather short-term work orders.
-The apps supports dispatchers in selecting the best suited technicians for a work order and get them to the customer at the right time.
+The app supports dispatchers in selecting the best-suited technicians for a work order and getting them to the customer at the right time.
 Hence there are fewer resources involved in this process.

 All three apps use Unified Resource Scheduling.
-Universal Resource Scheduling is a scheduling engine that access a shared resource to ensure that resources are not scheduled twice.
-Since somebody working on a project cannot also do field service or second level support at the same time.
+Universal Resource Scheduling is a scheduling engine that accesses a shared resource to ensure that resources are not scheduled twice.
+Since somebody working on a project cannot also do field service or second level-support at the same time.

 Service processes in Dynamics 365

-With Dynamics 365 Field Service, itssales aspects pertain to service agreements, e.g. for preventive maintenance.
-The app supports in conceiving service agreements and to initiate regularly scheduled or ad hoc maintenance work orders.
+With Dynamics 365 Field Service, its vsales aspects pertain to service agreements, e.g. for preventive maintenance.
+The app supports conceiving service agreements and to initiate regularly scheduled or ad hoc maintenance work orders.
 The app also involves inventory management capabilities and offers mobile support for technicians on the road.

 Learn more about all these apps on our Dynamics 365 product page where you can also access exclusive demo videos and schedule consultancy calls with our experts.